dfwlab/NAFLD_keystone/demo/README.md

-Please open the "demo.ipynb" to view the protocal of demo dataset.
+### The protocol of keystone species identification using a demo dataset is available in "demo.ipynb".